 Yogurt: One of the best ways of using any milk is in the form of yogurt, or curd, as it is often called.
 As milk must be brought to the boil to make this, it becomes a safe and very healthful addition to the diet.
 In many African countries importing from France it can nearly always be bought in the supermarket.
-Yogurt may be used in an infinite variety of ways, either plain or on fruit salad in place of cream; it makes a delicious dessert if a spoonful of molasses or honey or some jam is mixed with it; the orientals eat it with meat, vegetables and rice dishes.
+Yogurt may be used in an infinite variety of ways, either plain or on fruit salad in place of cream; it makes a delicious dessert if a spoonful of molasses or honey or some jam is mixed with it; the Orientals eat it with meat, vegetables and rice dishes.
 As yogurt is a culture and made from itself, one can only make it if one has a sample to begin with.
 Anywhere in the world where there are East Indian people living one can usually procure yogurt from them; the same is true of people of Arab and Greek origin and as most people are surprisingly kind if asked for a favour, one can beg from these yogurt-eaters enough to start a culture with, a half a cup being sufficient; any unsweetened milk may be used.
 Remember that each time one makes yogurt a half a cup must be kept back to make the next culture.
 The bacteria found in yogurt are manufacturers of Vitamin B and very good for the intestines, especially after the normal bacterial content has been impaired through taking antibiotics.
 (See how to make yogurt in “Basic Recipes”)

 Tea: During my long, exhausting drives in the Land Rover across the continent of Africa, often in tropical heat that was almost unbearable, we discovered the best pickup was to stop the car, make some very strong tea and drink it with a good deal of sugar added.
 Although this made us burst into drenching perspiration—adding to what was usually a very drenched state in the beginning—it also had a remarkably cooling and refreshing effect and more than anything else seemed to put us back on our feet.
 It gave us a lift very much

 stronger than coffee did and we found that it did not wear off as fast, although normally I am more fond of drinking coffee.
 Remembering that the Báb Himself highly praised the qualities of tea, we were not surprised at the good effect it produced.
 Tea has a wonderful effect on the eyes: a strong infusion of dark tea, either used as an eye bath right on the eye balls or soaking cotton in it and using it as pads over the closed eyes, refreshes and strengthens them and removes inflammation.
-‘Abdu’l-Bahá recommended tea for this purpose on many occasions; this does not mean, however, that one should wash one’s eyes daily with tea, but it may be used in a medicinal manner when required.
+‘Abdu’l-Bahá recommended tea for this purpose on many occasions; this does not mean, however, that one should wash ones eyes daily with tea, but it may be used in a medicinal manner when required.